Babak's Oriental Carpets

 Turkoman rugs are handmade in north-western and eastern Iran, parts of Turkey, Turkmenistan, Azerbaijan, Uzbekistan, Syria, and other parts of the Caucasus.

-The Turkoman art of knotting grew out of the practical necessities of a nomadic way of life appears to be a convincing hypothesis.
-Mobility was an important requirement of this lifestyle and all the nomad's personal property had to be, as far as possible.
-Light, easily transportable and made from readily available raw materials, the most important of which was the wool from their own flocks of sheep.
-Piled carpets provided protection from the cold underfoot - in these climates, freezing temperatures seep up from the ground at night - and could also he used as covers and blankets.
+The Turkoman art of knotting grew out of the practical necessities of a nomadic way of life.
+Mobility was an important requirement of this lifestyle and all the nomad’s personal property had to be, as far as possible light, easily transportable and made from readily available raw materials, the most important of which was the wool from their own flocks of sheep.
+Piled carpets provided protection from the cold underfoot.
+In these climates, freezing temperatures seep up from the ground at night, and rugs could also be used as covers and blankets.

 Price Range and Value: